AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/edge-system-template.md

 ## Add a new template

-Use the following procedure to create an edge system configuration template and export it for use:
+To create an edge system configuration template and export it for use, complete the following procedure:

 1. In the left pane, select **Data Management** > **Edge Systems**.